Hike 32: Stumbling On, Grumbling On the Bruce Trail - Glen Management Area to Bass Lake

 The Bass Lake Campground had been our anticipated destination for last night, but circumstances, and exhaustion, had led us to break our first day of hiking into two.
 One might think that we would be disheartened that it took us two days instead of one to reach this point.
 However, I think that we were all just grateful to have gotten here on foot at all.

-Having checked in and been assigned a campsite, the owners talked to us about other BTC hikers that had stayed with them over the years.
-It soon became clear that this was a favorite rest spot on the Bruce Trail for many.
+Having checked in and been assigned a campsite, the owners talked to us about other BTC hikers who had stayed with them over the years.
+It soon became clear that this was a favourite rest spot on the Bruce Trail for many.
 They admitted that they were worried when we arrived because their online prices had changed this season, and it was now 5 dollars more per night.
-For our part we were stunned that they thought we would worry about a 5 dollar price difference!
-To be honest, at that point we would have paid almost any price for the luxury of being able to dry out, clean up, do laundry, and take warm showers!
+For our part, we were stunned that they thought we would worry about a 5 dollar price difference!
+To be honest, at that point, we would have paid almost any price for the luxury of being able to dry out, clean up, do laundry, and take warm showers!
 The campground hosts' help and kindness in getting us settled in was amazing!

 Set up, drying out, and feeling much cleaner, we all sat at our picnic table, enjoying not having to move or walk anywhere!
 By early afternoon we had found our way to the lake and docks to swim.
 Here I have to admit that only a teenager could spend two days soaking wet from hiking in the rain, and then decide that it is the right time to swim in the lake.
 The rest of the day we repeatedly visited the campground store, ate ice cream, bought hot dogs, and made S’mores over the evening campfire.
 By the time the sun had gone down the frustrations of our first two days on the Bruce Trail had begun to disappear, and we were all enjoying the moment.